jcvernaleo/brewing/Seasick-Brewing.md

 Homebrewers would likely not see much of an issue or change to their typical brewing process.

-Marco-, industrial brewing would require a vessel well-beyond the expertise of the authors.
+Marco-brewing would require a vessel well-beyond the expertise of the authors.
 Tankers, cruise ships, or some other blue water merchant ship would likely be needed to properly service their targeted barrel volume(s).

 The, likely, most viable boat-brewery would use a smaller-sized merchant ship or large oceanic tugboat as its brewery.
-Cursory internet research places a boat that is appropriate for a brewery between 850,000 - 2,000,000 USD.
-This does not include costs of retrofitting necessary equipment onto the boat. (add more)
+Cursory internet research places a boat that is appropriate for a brewery between 650,000 - 2,000,000 USD in 2023.
+This does not include costs of retrofitting necessary equipment onto the boat.

 ### Stable/Consistent Brewing Conditions